dotnet/docs-maui/docs/user-interface/controls/label.md

 > - On Android, the `Label.LineHeight` property only changes the line height of text that wraps onto multiple lines.
 > - On Windows, the `Label.LineHeight` property changes the line height of text that wraps onto multiple lines.

-The following example demonstrates setting the `LineHeight` property on a `Label`:
+The following example demonstrates setting the `LineHeight` property on a <xref:Microsoft.Maui.Controls.Label>:

 ```xaml
 <Label Text="Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 In facilisis nulla eu felis fringilla vulputate.
 Nullam porta eleifend lacinia.
 Donec at iaculis tellus."